 3. Improvised alarm system

 Any survivalist that got stranded in the wild knows that it is not always possible to keep your sleeping area safe from intruders.
-Your water bottle can be used as a personal alarm system and it will keep you stay watchful if someone plans to disturb your sleep.
+Your water bottle can be used as a personal alarm system.
+It will keep you stay watchful if someone plans to disturb your sleep.
 You can put some rocks inside your canteen and suspend it by a trip wire to make an effective warning system for nighttime trespassers and predators.

 4. Cooking or Boiling container